catspeed-cc/releasehelper-menu/README.md

 Example: you fork all the repositories (releasehelper-menu, docker-full-dir, subtree-docker-compose-lib AND sd-webui-forge-docker AND/OR sd-webui-reforge-docker) and modify them to your fork.
 You leave a terminal/tab open with the menu script running - it is looped :) So you can do operations, return to menu, do more operations, return ... until infinity!

 ## Status:
 Broken and I am done for the night.
-Turns out the items in the "warning" are ... bad choices for reasons (entire rh-menu script is down for my own use :P)
+Turns out the items in the first paragraph of "warning" are ... bad choices for reasons (entire rh-menu script is down for my own use :P)

 ## Support: